paunstefan/sernet/README.md

 The library works by first initializing the TUN interface, then giving it the 2 ends of a serial connection (that implement Read and Write).
 The same port can be cloned and used as both ends.

+The `tun_tap` library works only on Linux, `sernet` is also incompatible with other OSes.

 ## Example

 In the `examples` directory there is a `serialtun.rs` file that implements a simple usecase.